pedmacros/camera_simulation/README.md

 # CAMERA SIMULATION
 This ROS package contains de necessary files to simulate the cloud-detector project in Gazebo.

+Currently, the simulation consist of two fisheye cameras pointing to the sky and one static cloud.

 ## Requirements
 - PC with Ubuntu 18.04
 - ROS Melodic